barneycarroll/jquery.reverter.js/README.md

 jquery.reverter.js
 ==================

 Keeps an element's attributes versioned to save or reset dynamic manipulations (eg data-*, style).
-Useful for UIs that don't have a comprehensive view-model binding (like Backbone auto-update) but need to
+Useful for UIs that don't have a comprehensive view-model binding (like Backbone auto-update) but want to offer some loose state control to the DOM.

 ## Versioning for the DOM